Last updated: November 2025

 Allopathic Vs. Osteopathic: Difference In Coursework And Clinical Rotations

-Two types of medical schools that lead to the medical degree: Allopathic vs. Osteopathic.
+Two types of medical schools lead to the medical degree: Allopathic vs osteopathic.
 Both of these options can lead you to becoming a successful physician.
-However, some coursework and clinical rotations differences are worth considering when choosing which path to take.
+However, some differences in coursework and clinical rotations are worth considering when choosing which path to take.

 Allopathic vs. Osteopathic – Coursework: